NYLT - National Youth Leadership Training

 Fee's: $170 per participant.
 Fees will go up to $180 30 days before each course!
 Make sure to sign up early!

-Where: The location is at Camp Fife for all of the weeks except Encompass week of July 4th, that will be held at Camp Bartlett.
+Where: The location is at Camp Fife for the first three weeks.
+Week #4, June 26-July 1 will be held at Hull Valley Scout Reservation.
+Encompass week of July 4th, will be held at Camp Bartlett.